Château Branaire-Ducru Saint-Julien 2025 - 4ème Grand Cru Classé (Primeurs)

 Vinous

-“Rich, refined, and well-rounded, this is one of the vintage’s finest recent expressions.
-A bottle not to be missed! ~ Bettane & Desseauve”
+"Rich, refined, and well-rounded, it ranks among the estate's finest recent vintages.
+A bottle you definitely won't want to miss! ~ Bettane & Desseauve"

 “What finesse and freshness in the bouquet of the 2025 Branaire, with aromas of violets, cinnamon, and blueberries complemented by a hint of graphite.
-The attack heralds a velvety progression, guided by powerful tannins that lend the wine both vigor and precision, as well as freshness.
-A savory, harmonious, and lingering wine.
+The attack heralds a velvety journey, guided by powerful tannins that lend the wine both vigor and precision, as well as freshness.
+A savory, harmonious, and persistent wine.
 A fine achievement. ” (Yves Beck 2026)

 Delivery: First half of 2028

-Packaging: Plain cardboard box for 1 to 5 bottles purchased and original wooden case for multiples of 6 bottles
+Packaging: Neutral cardboard box for 1 to 5 bottles purchased; original wooden case for multiples of 6 bottles

 Buy your Branaire-Ducru wines at the best price through a private sale!